E-Rinaudo/first_solo_projects/data_visualizations/rolling_dice/README.md

 **Rolling Dice** is a project that simulates rolling two six-sided dice 50,000 times and visualizes the results.
 It provides a way to see how often each possible outcome occurs, with a bar chart generated using Matplotlib.

-This project was developed while working through chapter 15 of Python Crash Course.
+This project was developed while working through chapters 15 of Python Crash Course.

 <!-- markdownlint-disable MD001 -->
 ### Table of Contents